Iran–Sri Lanka relations: History

 Diplomatic relations between Iran (then known as Pahlavi Iran) and Sri Lanka (then known as Ceylon) began in 1961 via the Ceylonese embassy in Islamabad, which was the closest Ceylon had to a presence on Iranian soil until the opening of the Tehran embassy office in 1990.
 Tehran set up its Colombo office in 1975.

 After Mahmoud Ahmadinejad became President of Iran, Sri Lanka was the first country he visited on his inaugural Asian tour.
 Mahinda Rajapaksa also made ties with Iran a priority after he ascended to office.

+In 2024 April, Despite the tension in middle east, Iran President Ebrahim Raisi visited to Sri Lanka for the inauguration of Uma Oya Hydropower Complex.
+Sri Lanka and Iran signed 5 agreements during this visit.

-Development
+Development and Trade

 Iran has helped fund a number of development projects in Sri Lanka.
 In 2010 they agreed to post US$450-500 million for the Uma Oya Multipurpose Development Project, a 90-100 megawatt hydroelectric power plant around the Central Province.
 Iran has also invested in Sri Lankan Oil refineries and its investments have helped to double Sri Lankan Oil production capacity.
 Iran has also invested in rural electrification.
 These projects have made Iran Sri Lanka's largest aid donor.

+Iran has been one of the top Ceylon Tea buyers from the Middle East.